SuperSimpleDev/react-course/2-copy-of-code/lesson-07/ecommerce-backend/README.md

 ## Intro to the Project
 This is the backend for the [ecommerce-project](https://github.com/SuperSimpleDev/ecommerce-project).
-- 95% of the code was generated with AI
+- 95% of the code was generated with AI.

 ## Video Tutorials
 **Part 1 - Create the Backend:** https://youtu.be/vBprybSmJs8